Where to Watch Six Nations 2026 in London

 217-219 Greenwich High Road, Greenwich, SE10 8NB

-The Lost Hour is the go-to sports bar/pub in Greenwich, a casual and easy-going spot with fresh and quirky but fresh decor (think greens and blues, leather benches, brick pillars, high bar stools) and several screens with the pick of Sky Sports - and until it’s over, this is where everyone nearby is headed for The Six Nations.
+The Lost Hour is the go-to sports bar/pub in Greenwich, a casual and easy-going spot with fresh and quirky decor (think greens and blues, leather benches, brick pillars, high bar stools) and several screens with the pick of Sky Sports - and until it’s over, this is where everyone nearby is headed for The Six Nations.

 Bat and Ball

+Grab your crew, book your spot, and experience the ultimate rugby celebration from kick-off to the final whistle.
 Expect Bat and Ball to be loud and electric - booking recommended.

 Pub On the Park